shaanzie/QuickRef/Theory Concepts/Compiler Design/NPTEL/Lecture3.md

   - M*N vs M+N problem
     - For M languages and N machines, we need M*N compilers
     - We try to find a need to design only M front ends and N back ends, and link all M*N compilers (Universal Intermediate Language)

+- A compiler generator should be able to generate compilers from target specifications, reducing its time to test and develop a full fledged compiler.